cocos/cocos-docs/en/editor/assets/index.md

 After determining the assets to be exported, click the **Export** button, a file storage dialog will pop up, the user needs to specify a folder location and file name, click **Save**, and a **filename.zip** file will be generated, containing all the exported assets.

-> **Note**: The extension will automatically break the assets into a zip package, which is only available for use with the **Import Asset Package** extension.
+> **Note**: the extension will automatically break the assets into a zip package, which is only available for use with the **Import Asset Package** extension.

 ![exporting](img/package-asset/exporting.png)